 Step 1 – Idea

-It is the easiest and the hardest part of the process.
+This is the easiest and the hardest part of the process.
 The easiest because it is quite easy to come up with an idea.
 The hardest because the idea itself isn’t worth a dime.
 Why is that?
-Because even innovative idea is not a guarantee of success.
+Because even an innovative idea is not a guarantee of success.
 Sometimes it’s even the opposite – there may be a reason that nobody has created such a solution yet.

 Step 2 – Validation